 When tackling the door handles, Fine Line Masking Tape works best in the intricate curves and edges to give you clean and crisp lines.
 The pressure-sensitive adhesive is easy to remove and leaves no sticky residue behind, making it perfect for working in these harder-to-reach areas.

-From the door all the way down to the tricky task of painting the handles and jambs, we hope this guide helps you complete your car door painting jobs to the highest standard possible thanks to the correct masking techniques.
+From the door all the way down to the tricky task of painting the handles and jambs, we hope this guide helps you complete your car door painting jobs to the highest standard possible, thanks to the correct masking techniques.

 Our tape solutions are perfect for achieving a professional finish on any job, big or small.
 Visit our online store to discover the full range of JTAPE products available, or contact us today to find your local distributor.